idealius/chesscellavg/readme.md

 # Details

-It has two main modes, one where you choose a piece type for a certain color on the board - specifically for Pawns, mostly, but works for other pieces too.
+It has two main modes, one where you choose a piece type for a certain color on the board - specifically for Pawns, mostly, but works for other pieces too, then it totals all the movements in games, across multiple games, for each board tile.
+It can also do this for one piece at a time, based on starting position.

 The totals calculated are somewhat confusing in that it not only totals up the positions a piece moves in a game, if it moves back over that position again, it adds that to the total, too.
 So in some cases you'll see weird things like totals less than 100% for the home positions.
 This is because some other board position gets played multiple times a game.
 For a very short one game analysis it's not uncommon to see 50% on the home squares.

 I tested it mostly with Lichess games, but I just tried it with some Chess.com games and it appears to work even with time information embedded in the moves.